 Kyoto is one of the more traditional cities in Japan.
 It’s only two short hours from Tokyo when traveling by the bullet train and more than worth visiting to soak up the beautiful culture Japan has to offer.
 There are lots of shrines to visit, temples to see and places to explore.
-If you want to see a breakdown of what we did in our four days in Kyoto, please check out the entire itinerary of the full trip here and for finding out how much money we spent on our trip, check out the budget post here.
-For now though, here is my Kyoto Travel Guide!
+If you want to see a breakdown of what we did in our four days in Kyoto, please check out the entire itinerary of the full trip here and for finding out how much money we spent on our trip, check out the Is Japan Expensive post for a full breakdown of our spending.
+For now though, here are seven things you cannot miss in Kyoto!

 Fushimi Inari Taisha